 Student Research Rooms

 The student research rooms (GH63 and GH67) are designed for SMP study.
-They each have a computer and will accommodate up to 5 people.
+They each have a computer and will accommodate up to five people.
 Reservations can be made for a single day/time or on a recurring basis over the semester.
 First priority for reserving these rooms will be given to PsycSMP students and mentors.
 Second priority will be given to departmental needs, and third priority to general needs.

 - GH67 doubles as the office of the SMCM chapter of Psi Chi.
 Psi Chi receives first priority for GH67.